arashkaffamanesh/kafka-on-kubernetes/kafka1-clone/README.md

 # Restore Kafka from OpenEBS Snapshots, the Hard or the Easy Way?

-This is an attempt to create a clone from the kafka1 cluster into a new kafka clutser in the namespace kafka1-clone on the same k8s cluster with OpenEBS Snapshots.
+This is an attempt to create a clone from the kafka1 cluster into a new kafka clutser in the namespace kafka1-clone on the same k8s cluster (Rancher Kubernetes) with OpenEBS Snapshots.

 The steps are as following: